productteams/brightworkers/site/content/products1.md

         Nautical Serving Trays - Beautiful wood and stainless steel turned into beautiful servings trays, Charcuterie Boards, and Bread Boards to make boating life even better.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        Yacht Name Plates - nothing says more about a boat that its name and how its own cares for it.
+        Yacht Name Plates - nothing says more about a boat that its name and how its owner cares for it.
 We use the latest CNC technology to carve boat names out of the finest wood available, and then finish them to stay beautiful longer.
     - image: /img/illustrations/tutorials.svg
       text: >
         Boat Name Plates - We carve boat names into Beautiful Woods and preserve them so they stand out amongst the crowd.